-Emotional Intelligence (EI) is nothing more or less than a set of skills that supports us in making our way in a very complex world.
-EI is defined as the ability to identify how people feel; to use emotions to help you think; to understand the causes of emotions, and to include and manage emotions in your decision making to select optimal choices in life (Stein & Book).
-At ADVISA we use the EQ-i® model which identifies and measures 15 competencies that support the above definition.
+Emotional Intelligence (EI) is nothing more or less than a set of skills that supports us in making our way in a very complicated world.
+Emotional Intelligence is the ability to identify how people feel; to use emotions to help you think; to understand the causes of emotions, and to include and manage emotions in your decision making to select optimal choices in life (Stein & Book).
+At ADVISA we use the EQ-i® model, which identifies and measures 15 competencies that support the above definition.

 Interestingly, there are strong connections between the ability to turn up the volume on engagement and emotional intelligence in the workplace.
 In the previous issue of our quarterly newsletter we asked questions about some of the competencies that are closely related to engagement.
 Below is a summary of some of what we heard:

 Optimism is the ability to remain hopeful and resilient despite occasional setback.
-Optimism is an important strength for leaders because it influences the emotional tenor of the workplace.
+It’s an essential strength for leaders because it influences the emotional tenor of the workplace.

 What is the level of optimism in your workplace?
 Here are three optimism hacks that you can use to begin to move the needle for yourself and others.